rahcode7/LBM-DigitalTwin/README.md

 #### Proposed approaches to handle large context length
 - **Sampling Question & Answers** - As there are different question type and block names,we can sample Q&A for each question type or block names, instead of utilizing all the questions.
-Given a chosen context length, like 4096, we can sample a certain number of questions from each question category using **stratified sampling** and then pass to the model.This is the approach currently implemented
+Given a chosen context length, like 4096, we can sample a certain number of questions from each question category using **stratified sampling** and then pass to the model.This is the approach I implemented.
 - **Summarize Demographics Q&A using LLMs** - The demographics Q&A can be shortened by creating an abstract summary representation by using another LLM model.
 - **Prompt Based Compression using LLMs**
     - We can utilize libraries like LLMLingua, which can compress a prompt upto 20X lesser tokens by removing the non-essential tokens.
 Although it needs to be explored how it will perform for Q&A set up like ours.